View More Images

 Day 4 Yanaizu – Urabandai

-We arrive in Urabandai, a distinctly different, rugged rural region, in time for lunch.
 Bandai-san, an active volcano, towers over a scenery of myriad lakes, both large and small.
 Bandai-san exploded in the late 19th Century with the emitted debris damming rivers and creating this district of lakes.
 Due to the variety of minerals emitted in the eruption, the waters here shimmer in different colours from cobalt blue to sepia red.
-We explore a snow-covered trail around the lakes, once again on our snowshoes.
+We explore a snow-covered trail around the lakes, once again using our snowshoes.

-Accommodation: Modern inn with onsen hot spring baths.
+Accommodation: Lodge with onsen hot spring baths.

 Meals: Breakfast, lunch & dinner provided.